CEO & Founder

 Cuban-American, born and raised in Miami, time spent in Gulf states (as in Arabia/Persia, not of Mexico), Alejandra proves you can take the woman out of Miami but you can’t take the Miami out of the woman.
 An Assistant Interviews Editor at The Tempest, she has a Master’s in Gulf Studies from Qatar University and has taught ESL in Saudi Arabia.
 She enjoys discussing the intersection of politics and religion, and binge-watching sitcoms for funsies.

 Applied Psychology graduate from Kinnaird College for Women University.
-A sassy, classy, and annoyingly smart-assy Pakistani chick whose dream is to sip on some good chai while she watches the patriarchy burn to the ground, making a significant contribution to the world, and keeping her hair frizz-free forever.
+A sassy, classy, and annoyingly smart-assy Pakistani woman whose dream is to sip on some good chai while she watches the patriarchy burn to the ground, and keeping her hair frizz-free.
+As a Community Editor, she’s the person you hit up if you’ve got a story to tell the world through us.
+Or, if you’re lucky, she’ll find you.

 Senior Pop Culture Editor